 However, where it can be shown that on the balance of probability, your treatment fell below the standard to be expected of a reasonably competent doctor, hospital or dentist, you may have a claim for compensation.
-In addition you will need to show that the negligence caused the injury.

-Legal action must be taken within 3 years of the date you first knew, or could reasonably have been expected to know, that you have suffered an injury caused through somebody else’s fault.
+It’s worth keeping in mind that legal action must be taken within 3 years of the date you first knew, or could reasonably have been expected to know, that you have suffered an injury caused through somebody else’s fault.
 For children, the 3 year limit does not apply until their 18th birthday so potentially they can claim at any point up to their 21st birthday.

 As part of the initial investigations, your solicitor will gather all the necessary evidence from witnesses and also in the form of medical records and reports from independent experts.

 The expert’s opinion will be based upon the following:

 You can claim compensation for any injuries or losses suffered which were a direct result of the negligent treatment.
 These can include:

 Negligence claims rarely end up in court, as many cases are settled after investigations are completed.
 Typically, both sides are encouraged to settle the matter quickly.